ericguan04/FIRST-Tech-Challenge-Robotics-Programming/README.md

 # FIRST-Tech-Challenge-Robotics-Programming
-Documentation of my contributions to the Queens Metropolitan High School FIRST Robotics Team (#14212)
+Documentation of my contributions to the Queens Metropolitan High School FIRST Robotics Team (#14212).
+The purpose of this repository is for both members of the team and I to reference and learn/relearn.

 2020-2021: Programming Team Member (Blocks Programming)